Indoor Air Quality

 and ways to cleanup and prevent mold problems, see the Michigan

-Department of Community Health (MDCH) fact sheet "Molds in Your
+Department of Health and Human Services (MDHHS) fact sheet "Molds in Your

-Home" or call MDCH at 1800-MI-TOXIC and ask for the mold
+Home" or call MDHHS at 1800-MI-TOXIC and ask for the mold

 - To reduce moisture build-up in the kitchen and bathrooms,